mvolkmann/blog/src/swift/swift-lang.md

 - To run only the code up to and including a specific line, hover over the line and click the play button that appears.
 - Output from `print` calls appears in the console area at the bottom.
+  The `print` function takes any number of arguments and outputs them with a space between each.
 - If the console area is not visible, drag up from the bottom to expose it.

 Xcode is slow at evaluating a playground.